DTW-DanWard/OctopusDeployUtilities/docs/BestPracticesTestingRules.md

 * Passwords: all have particular prefix or suffix like Password or Pwd?
 Example: SalesDbAccountPwd

 Depending on your organization/requirements, there could be *a lot* of naming standard rules to implement.

+## 5. Prefix your Library Variable Set Variables
+Once you have a lot of variables and included library variable sets, it can be hard to know where an item is defined and used.
+(Unless you use the [ODU variable search utility oduvar](SearchingVariables.md).
+One easy thing you can do to help is add a prefix to your library variable set names.

+For example, assume you have a library variable set for all of your connection strings.
+This library variable set could be named `ConnStr` and every variable in the set could have `ConnStr.` as a prefix.
+A sales database connection string might be named `ConnStr.Sales`.

+### Suggested Rules
+* Make sure every variable in each library variable set has a prefix that matches the library variable set name.
+* Make sure no other variables (project level or other library variable set) use this prefix in a name!
+(Using in a value is OK!)

 ## 6. Password-Related Rules